refined-github/shorten-repo-url/README.md

 # shorten-repo-url [![Build Status](https://travis-ci.org/bfred-it/shorten-repo-url.svg?branch=master)](https://travis-ci.org/bfred-it/shorten-repo-url)

-> Shorten GitHub/GitLab links like GitHub shortens Issues and Commit links.
+> Shorten GitHub links like GitHub shortens Issues and Commit links.
 Used on [refined-github](https://github.com/sindresorhus/refined-github)

 ![Demo](https://user-images.githubusercontent.com/1402241/27252232-8fdf8ed0-538b-11e7-8f19-12d317c9cd32.png)

 Look at [the tests](https://github.com/bfred-it/shorten-repo-url/blob/master/test.js) to see what each URL is shortened to.
-GitLab URLs are mostly compatible.
-Not all are shortened.
-PRs welcome to add support/tests for more GitLab and BitBucket URLs, unless they just become too much.
+GitLab URLs are mostly compatible but they're not officially supported.

-It works on any domain, so Enterprise and Community Editions are supported.
+It works on any domain, so GitHub Enterprise is also supported.

 ## Install

 ```
-$ npm install --save shorten-repo-url
+$ npm install shorten-repo-url
 ```